Exploring Logistic Functions as Robust Alternatives to Hill Functions in Genetic Network Modeling: Biological Realism of Logistic Functions

 Figure~\ref{fig:repression_functions} compares the Hill, original logistic, and scaled logistic repression functions across repressor concentrations from 0 to 10.
 The left panel employs parameters $n = 2$, $\theta = 2$, and $\lambda = \frac{n}{\theta} = 1$; the right panel uses $n = 6$, $\theta = 2$, and $\lambda = \frac{n}{\theta} = 3$, revealing how parameter variations influence curve shapes and transition steepness.
 In the left panel ($\lambda = 1$, $\theta = 2$), we compute:

 representing approximately 88\% of maximum expression.
-This moderate reduction is well-suited for modeling systems with inherent inefficiencies or resource limitations, such as bacterial cells operating under nutrient stress, synthetic circuits approaching metabolic burden thresholds, or promoters with significant basal activity constraints.
+This moderate reduction is well-suited for modeling systems with inherent inefficiencies or resource limitations, such as bacterial cells under nutrient stress, synthetic circuits approaching metabolic burden thresholds, or promoters with significant constraints on basal activity.
 In the right panel ($\lambda = 3$, $\theta = 2$), the scaling factor $(1 + e^{-6}) \approx 1.0025$ is negligible, and all three functions align closely, demonstrating that the logistic and Hill functions exhibit nearly identical behavior under typical steep-transition parameter regimes.

-\begin{example} Reconsidering the genetic oscillator model, where two genes form a negative feedback loop with gene 1 being repressed by gene 2 and gene 2 being activated by gene 1, we can integrate the scaled logistic function to ensure exact unit maxima.
+\begin{example} Reconsidering the genetic oscillator model, in which two genes form a negative feedback loop with gene 1 repressing gene 2 and gene 2 activating gene 1, we can integrate the scaled logistic function to ensure exact unit maxima.
 The modified system becomes:

 where $\kappa'_1 = \kappa_1(1 + e^{-\lambda\theta_2})$.
 This adjustment scales the production rate to ensure gene 1 achieves full expression when $x_2 = 0$ (no repressor present), while gene 2 reaches full expression when $x_1$ is high (activator present).
 The scaled system closely resembles the original; the primary differences lie in the constant multiplicative factor $(1 + e^{-\lambda\theta_2})$ applied to the expression rate for repression.
 This factor enhances consistency with systems that expect maximum output under optimal conditions, aligning the logistic model with the Hill function's behavior at boundary points.
-Importantly, the oscillator dynamics, including period, amplitude, and stability properties remain fundamentally unchanged by this scaling, as the factor affects only the absolute scale of expression for the repressed gene, not the relative feedback strength that governs oscillatory behavior.
+Importantly, the oscillator dynamics, including period, amplitude, and stability, remain fundamentally unchanged by this scaling, as the factor affects only the absolute scale of expression of the repressed gene, not the relative feedback strength that governs oscillatory behavior.
 The local stability analysis presented above remains valid, with the trace and determinant of the Jacobian matrix retaining their signs, ensuring the same qualitative dynamical behavior. \end{example}